franke-hub/SDL/README.md

 Compiled libraries, sample programs and utilities are built using GNU make from the associated object subdirectory.

-Programs are compiled and tested on CYGWIN and Linux (Fedora and Ubuntu.)
+Programs are compiled and tested on Cygwin, Fedora, and Ubuntu.
-While there are some sample programs that once ran on Windows, Windows support is deprecated and is no longer tested.
+While the COM library and some sample programs once ran on Windows, Windows support is deprecated and is no longer tested.

 All content is distributed AS-IS, without purpose or warranty of any kind;
 not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-#### Copying
+### <a id="copying">Copying</a>
 This is an open source project, consisting of free content distributed under an open source license.

-While the distribution author retains the open source copyright and licensing rights, no additional restrictive rights are or will be claimed.
+While the distribution author retains the open source copyright, no additional restrictive rights are or will be claimed.
 In particular but not exclusively, the author warrants that no trade mark or patent rights exist and none will be generated for any content in this distribution.
 This distribution is and will remain open source.